 Couple Awarded $5.3 Million After Polygamist Towns Tried to Force Them Out by Refusing Water Supply

-Ronald and Jinjer Cooke won a $5.3 million settlement after claiming their local governments had been “hijacked” by FLDS leader Warren Jeffs, according to NY Daily News.
-The Cooke’s claim the municipal governments of Hildale, Utah, and Colorado City, Ariz., discriminated against them for not being part of the FLDS organization.
+Ronald and Jinjer Cooke won a $5.3 million settlement after claiming their local governments had been "hijacked" by FLDS leader Warren Jeffs, according to NY Daily News .
+The Cooke's claimed that the municipal governments of Hildale, Utah, and Colorado City, Arizona, discriminated against them for not being part of the FLDS organization.
 Government officials reportedly refused to give them access to running water in an effort to drive them out.

 Attorneys for the 2 cities argued that the Cookes were denied utilities because of a local water shortage, and because they didn’t fill out the necessary paperwork.
 The defense also claimed that the family was being used as a pawn in a money-making scheme against the FLDS.

 However, several former members of the church supported the Cookes’ accusations of discrimination.
 Patrick Barlow testified that he was part of an unofficial FLDS security unit that was assigned to spy on the family.
 Security team members even had access to the city’s surveillance cameras, according to Barlow.

 In March 2014, the U.S. Justice Department filed a lawsuit against officials in Colorado City and Hildale accusing them of acting as agents for the FLDS church, according to FOX 13 .

 Polygamist Cult Forced Husbands to Watch 'Seed Bearers' Rape Their Wives: Investigator